crokita/strider-android/README.md

 *  Linux (tested only on Ubuntu so far)
 *  Android SDK installed in the root directory
 *  Ant installed for Eclipse projects
+*  Over 512 MB of memory for running the emulator and for gradle

 An Android device must be selected through the config webpage before clicking "Test"